yogendra/yogendra.me-v2/content/posts/2022/03/yugabyte-row-level-geo-partitioning/index.md

    ```

-   `tableoid::reglass` is a special expression in PostgresSQL for listing the location / partition of a row.
+   `tableoid::regclass` is a special expression in PostgresSQL for listing the location / partition of a row.
 Things to notice here are:

    1. We can access all the transactions via table `bank_transactions`.
    1. We ensured that data for a geo (Example: `EU`) is in the partition of that geo `EU` partition.
 And, `EU` partition is setup such that it will be created on `EU` tablespace. `EU` tablespace is configured to have its data place in `eu-central-1` region, across `eu-central-1a`, `eu-central-1b` and `eu-central-1c` zone.